-The HSRC’s Inclusive Economic Development (IED) division undertakes research to transform educational outcomes and increase economic participation.
+The HSRC’s Equitable Education and Economies (EEE) division undertakes research to transform educational outcomes and increase economic participation.
 It recognises that education and the economy have long been linked, and therefore conducts research in both areas, sometimes discretely, many times overlapping, and through a multidisciplinary lens.
-The IED division tries to understand educational performance and improve learning for those who have had unequal starting points, and interrogate the social, spatial and structural obstacles to economic participation to bring about the gains and growth South Africa needs.
-A large part of the IED division’s work includes assessments of the effectiveness of government programmes in maths and science education, skills development, land, housing and economic development; participation of young people in accessing dignified and decent work; the transformation of higher education; and innovation that supports wider access to services and food security.
+The EEE division tries to understand educational performance and improve learning for those who have had unequal starting points, and interrogate the social, spatial and structural obstacles to economic participation to bring about the gains and growth South Africa needs.
+A large part of the EEE division’s work includes assessments of the effectiveness of government programmes in maths and science education, skills development, land, housing and economic development; participation of young people in accessing dignified and decent work; the transformation of higher education; and innovation that supports wider access to services and food security.

 The Mastercard Foundation has funded the HSRC to conduct a longitudinal cohort study, The Imprint of Education (TIE).
 Over a period of five years, TIE is pursuing questions on topics such as ethical and transformative leadership, giving back, livelihoods, identity, mentoring and work with the view to understand how to better prepare young African graduates to have a real impact on their worlds.
 Read more about TIE.

 A Community of Practice of Global South Youth Studies Scholars (GSYSS) Ninety percent of the world’s youth live in Africa, Latin America and the developing countries of Asia.
 Despite this, the field of Youth Studies, is dominated by texts that universalise the experiences of youth despite having been researched and written in Northern contexts.
 Read more about GSYSS here